Quick Take

 The sharp-shinned hawk’s scientific name is Accipiter striatus.
 They belong to the Order Accipitriformes, which includes several diurnal birds of prey like eagles, vultures, hawks, and kites, but excludes falcons.

-Sharp-shinned hawks form part of one of three families within the family Accipitridae.
+Sharp-shinned hawks are one of the families within the family Accipitridae.
 Members include small to large birds with hooked bills and similar diets.

 Their common name is a sharp-shinned hawk, and it’s derived from the sharp, compressed keel on each of their legs.